Synonym(s)

 .

 With regard to atopic dermatitis, significant itching relief has been reported in experimental studies312 and case series313 .
-However, the practical implementation in treatment and the top-up dosage are difficult due to the initially high release of neuropeptides that trigger discomfort (Weisshaar E et al. (1998) Effect of topical capsaicin on the cutaneous reactions and itching to histamine in atopic eczema compared to healthy skin.
-Arch Dermatol Res.
-Jun 290:306-311 No controlled study on the indication "atopic dermatitis" has been published to date
+However, practical implementation in treatment and top-up dosing are difficult due to the initially high release of neuropeptides that trigger discomfort (Weisshaar E et al. 1998).
+To date, no controlled study on the indication"atopic dermatitis" has been published.

 Dosage and method of useThis section has been translated automatically.